Andrew Leake: Post-captain

 Leake's promotion came with the appointment to take command of HMS James Galley.
 He stayed in that ship only briefly, moving to the 54-gun ship of the line HMS Greenwich in July 1693.
 Greenwich returned to port for the winter, and was subsequently sent to serve with several other ships of the line in the entrance to the English Channel.
 Leake commanded Greenwich until 29 May 1694, when he was moved into the 80-gun ship of the line HMS Lancaster.
 His string of ship commands continued after this, and on 9 June 1695 he left Lancaster to join the 60-gun ship of the line HMS Canterbury.
 Leake stayed in Canterbury for his longest period of command yet, leaving her only in January 1698.

 With the Peace of Ryswick having come into effect, ending the Nine Years' War, Leake spent the first ten months of 1698 on land.
 He returned to Lowestoft and spent his time raising funds to help rebuild the almost ruined Lowestoft Church.
 He was brought back to service on 18 November the same year, with command of the 50-gun ship of the line HMS Hampshire.
 Appointed a commodore, he was given command of a squadron based at Newfoundland to protect the fisheries there; he commanded it until January 1701, when he sailed home.
 Hampshire reached the Downs later in the month.
-There, Leake discovered that his crew had written a round-robin letter to the Admiralty in which they accused him of ill-using them.
+There, Leake discovered that his crew had written a round robin to the Admiralty in which they accused him of ill-using them.
 Leake denounced the claims of his crew, saying that he "always took care to do the sailors justice".
 He argued that the true motivation of his crew was to avoid having to pay large bills they had accrued to their landladies ashore; if they proved Leake had been abusing them they could be turned over into another ship that would take them away before they were forced to pay up.